shenoyashlesh1/ISE-TASK-1/README.md

-Academic Details
-Course: Introduction to Software Engineering (IS1103-1) Student Name: Ashlesh Shenoy
-USN: NNM24IS041
-Department: Information Science and Engineering
-Institution: Nitte Mahalinga Adyanthaya Memorial Institute of Technology
-Instructor: Dr. Json Elroy Martis
-Academic Year: 2024–2028

-IoT Intelligent Food and Grain Storage Warehouse Management System Project Overview
+🌾 IoT Intelligent Food and Grain Storage Warehouse Management System 📌 Project Overview

 This project presents an IoT-based Intelligent Food and Grain Storage Warehouse Management System developed as part of the Introduction to Software Engineering (IS1103-1) course.